temporalio/documentation/docs/go-execute-activity.md

 The remaining parameters are passed to the Activity as part of the call.
 In our example, we have a single parameter: `value`.
 This list of parameters must match the list of parameters declared by the Activity function.
-The Temporal client library will validate this.
+The Temporal Go SDK will validate this.

 The method call returns immediately and returns a `workflow.Future`.
 This allows you to execute more code without having to wait for the scheduled Activity to complete.